EstebanForge/UnrePress/README.md

 # Installation

-For now, go to [tags](https://github.com/EstebanForge/UnrePress/tags) and download the zip of the most recent one.
+Go to the [releases](https://github.com/EstebanForge/UnrePress/releases) page and download the most recent zip release.

 Consider that this proyect is still in active development and not stable.
 Don't use this on production, until 1.0 is released.